-Don't forget those water bottles need love too.
-Instead of tossing them on your counter (or in every purse you own), dedicate some drawer space to your bottles and their matching lids, so you can grab and go before your next workout.
+Don't forget your water bottles need love too.
+Instead of tossing them on your counter (or in every bag you own), dedicate drawer space to your bottles and their matching lids.
+That makes it easier to grab and go before your next workout.

 Use Cabinets for Food

-If you don't have a pantry, organize your cabinets with your most-used staples.
-We suggest only using your upper cabinets for food storage, where you can easily see everything you have.
+If you don't have a pantry, organize your cabinets with your most-used staples within arm's reach.
+We suggest only using your upper cabinets for food storage, allowing you to easily see everything you have.

 Organize Your Cleaning Supplies